Eustis, Florida: Population

-As of the 2020 U.S. census, there were 23,189 people residing in Eustis (32726), a significant increase from 18,558 in 2010.
-The city had 8,106 households and 5,485 families.

 The 2023 U.S. Census American Community Survey 5-Year estimates ZIP Code 32726 and 32736, which cover Eustis and surrounding communities in Lake County, Florida, have a combined population of approximately 35,467 residents.
 There was no data for zip code 32727.
 32726 accounts for 23,885 people, while 32736 includes 11,582.
 The population is relatively evenly distributed by gender, with 32726 slightly skewed toward females (52.4%) and 32736 exhibiting near parity.

-2025 population estimate is 25,300 people residing in the city of Eustis.
+The 2025 population estimate is 25,300 people residing in the city of Eustis.
 These population numbers do not account for people living in the county area of Eustis (zip code 32736), which is estimated to include an additional 12,000 people.

 Eustis also serves as the center for many small communities of rural East Lake County, including Cassia and Pine Lakes.
 These communities are not reflected in the Census Bureau's city statistics, but make up for the vast discrepancy in county-to-city statistics.
 When the rural statistics are compiled into the city stats, the total population of Eustis topped 50,000 in 2000 according the US Census.